Saralkarki/automated_user_cleanup/readme.md

 3. Postgres container
    psql -U dbuser -d dockerdjango

-4. Editing the admin model available in the django.contrib.auth.model
+4. Use the existing admin user model available in Django

+5. Create models.py to add the cleanup model

+- add the cleanup model in admin.py

+6. Automate with Celery
+   - Redis instance with docker compose